cheesechompers3d/wacky-flip/content/games/totally-accurate-battle-simulator.md

     - question: "How many units can I use?"
       answer: "The number of units you can deploy depends on the battle size and your available points, but you can create massive battles with dozens of units."
     - question: "Is this game suitable for children?"
       answer: "Absolutely!
 TABS features cartoonish graphics and physics-based humor that's perfect for all ages."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Totally Accurate Battle Simulator in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Totally Accurate Battle Simulator and will respond to your inquiry promptly."